byrobingames/applovin/README.md

   * Interstitial/Video Support.
   * Rewarded Video Support.

+**GDPR Compliance** <br/>
+Under Privacy Settings in your Appovin Dashboard you can enable GDPR Compliance for EU.

 ## How to Install

 To install this Engine Extension, go to the toolset (byRobin Extension Mananger) in the Extension menu of your game inside Stencyl.<br/>